smerrillunc/VMR/README.md

 # Video to Music Retrieval (VMR)

 ## Description
-This repository contains scripts and code for video-to-music retrieval, including feature extraction and VMNET model adaptation.
+This repository contains scripts and code for video-to-music retrieval, including feature extraction and VM-Net model adaptation.

 ---